saimahesh1810/ML_Assignment/README.md

 ```

 ### All plots generated in the report (loss curves, AUC curves, confusion matrices).
-We can see the plots that are used in the report in the figures folder.
+We can see the plots that are used in the report in the plots folder.
 ---

 ### 📁 Folder Structure